ArchwayOnline Course Catalog: High School

 With an emphasis on function families and their representations, Precalculus is a thoughtful introduction to advanced studies leading to calculus.
 The course briefly reviews linear equations, inequalities, and systems and moves purposefully into the study of functions.
 Students then discover the nature of graphs and deepen their understanding of polynomial, rational, exponential, and logarithmic functions.
 Scaffolding rigorous content with clear instruction, the course leads students through an advanced study of trigonometric functions, matrices, and vectors.
 The course concludes with a short study of probability and statistics.

-Statistics (Can be used as 4th year Math)
+Statistics (Not required; can be 4th year Math)

 This fourth-year high school math option provides a comprehensive introduction to data analysis and statistics.
 Students begin by reviewing familiar data displays through a more sophisticated lens before diving into an in-depth study of the normal curve.
 They then study and apply simple linear regression and explore sampling and experimentation.
 Next, students review probability concepts and begin a study of random variables.
 Later topics also include sampling distributions, estimating and testing claims about proportions and means, and inferences and confidence intervals.